Covid-19/Return to Learn

 Ready to Go!

-As of now, we are set to return to a normal school year with full, in person classes in person set to resume on Monday, August 23rd (while preschool will start on Thursday, September 2nd).
+We are set to return to a normal school year with full, in person classes in person set to resume on Tuesday, August 23rd (while preschool will start on Thursday, September 1st).
 However, as the last couple years have shown, anything can happen and we must be prepared in case of a future emergency.

 Extended Closures will only be made in conjunction with a governor’s emergency proclamation.
 An example of this would be the closure experienced in the spring of 2020.
 Likewise, a move to a virtual format for up to a two week period would be coordinated and approved through the Iowa Department of Education.
 An example of this would be when STC moved to virtual learning for a two week period in November of 2020.